Important Program Information

-The agreement details GSA responsibilities in providing equipment and supplies for the USDA Forest Service and authorized state/local cooperators.
-It also outlines the process for purchasing vehicles through GSA for wildland fire programs.
+The agreement listed below details GSA responsibilities in providing equipment and supplies for the USDA Forest Service and authorized state/local cooperators.
+DLA and USDA-FS will develop a new Interagency Agreement.

 USDA Forest Service and Cooperator Activity Address Codes

 To update the information associated with your Activity Address Code (AAC), see your appropriate Forest Service Regional Point of Contact.
+The most current list of Forest Service regional contacts is on GSA's main fire program site.
 State and local firefighting agencies need to contact the relevant POC listed as responsible for Federal Excess Personal Property (FEPP).
 USDA Forest Service locations may contact the person listed as responsible for "FS offices."
 Forest Service locations may also request a new AAC through the listed regional contact.
 Local cooperators are required to initiate requests for an AAC with the state's FEPP Coordinator.